phoenix-pilot/phoenix-pilot-core/EKF/README.md

 and provides state information of following parameters (mentioned only those that are accurately estimated):
  - altitude from calibraition (start point)
  - rotation of the IMU relative to North-West-Down frame (will be subject to change to North-East-Down frame)

+# Structure

+ ### `kalman_core`
+ Core EKF calculations on matrices that perform prediction and update steps using abstractions of measurement model (`update_engine_t`) and prediction model (`prediction_model_t`).
+Utilizes `phmatrix` matrix library from `/tools/`.
+Provides macros for declaring all necessary measurement model matrices of correct sizes and for inserting them into `update_engine_t`.

+ ### `kalman_implem`
+ Kalman filter implementation specific code.
+Defines initialization parameters and performs initialization of covariance and state matrices values.
+Defines prediction step algorithms.
+Creates prediction engine.

+ ### `kalman_update_*`
+ Measurement model specific code.
+Creates measurement engine, and defines all necessary functions for it.

+ ### `measurement`
+ Data acquisition code.
+Performs all necessary initialization measurements, calibration of data.
+All communication with sensor is done via this module.
+Provides interface for measurements modules to acquire calibrated data as close to desired measurement vector form as possible.

+ ### `main`
+ Sample code performing kalman filtering, data outputting.